 The Healing Muse is the annual journal of literary and visual art published by SUNY Upstate Medical University's Center for Bioethics & Humanities.
-We welcome fiction, poetry, narratives, essays, memoirs and visual art, particularly but not exclusively focusing on themes of medicine, illness, disability and healing.
+We welcome fiction, poetry, narratives, memoirs and visual art, particularly but not exclusively focusing on themes of medicine, illness, disability and healing.
 Follow us on Twitter and Facebook for Healing Muse news and updates!

 Submissions are collected and juried from September 1st through April 15th.
 Please submit only once during the submission period.
 Simultaneous submissions accepted.